VITObelgium/infra-rs/crates/geo/README.md

 - Don't invoke the build from a conda environment
 - Specify the python version to use with the `PYO3_PYTHON` environment variable <br>
   e.g. `export PYO3_PYTHON=/opt/homebrew/bin/python3`

+### pyarrow missing
+To run the unit tests when the `python` feature is enabled `pyarrow` needs to be installed in the active python environment `pip install pyarrow`